gsempe/gsempe.github.io/content/post/build-free-static-site.md

 Congratulations your first post is online!
 Go visit it at your Github address.
 It's something like  [https://jcarmack.github.io](https://jcarmack.github.io) but with your Github username.

+From there, start the extra goals tutorial.
+They are only nice to have additions and your site is perfectly usable without them.
+If you think you need them, let's continue...

 ## Extra goal 1: the beautiful code syntax highlighting

 Syntax code highlighting is a must have feature for a developer site and so several solutions are available.
 This site uses [Prism](http://prismjs.com/) instead of the common choice [highlight.js](https://highlightjs.org/).
 Prism is better documented and more modular.